 The goal of this guide is to provide a handy reference to use when preparing to go to the field, locations to think about practicing at, as well as exercises that you can use at the field to get you comfortable flying as quickly as possible.
 To make things more approachable, I have split this guide into three separate parts (links and such are below).

 First things first, if you haven’t already, go check out our guide to budget micro quads (click here).
 This entire guide is structured around the assumption that you are starting out using a micro quad.
 We personally recommend the Eachine E010 for its cost and moddability, but if you are flying outside in windier conditions, you may want a more powerful quadcopter.

 Part 3 – Flying and Training Exercises (you are reading this one!)

 Alright, you have read through two of my overly detailed posts on preparing to fly.
 It’s time to get in the air.

 “What?
 More stuff I have to do before flying?
 I thought you said we were ready to fly?”
 I know, I know I’m sorry.
-I promise this won’t take long and doing a preflight check is a good habit to get into for when you move from your Hubsan to your DJI Phantom or FPV racer.
+I promise this won’t take long and doing a preflight check is a good habit to get into for when you move from your micro quadcopter to your DJI Mavic or FPV racer.